hylo-lang/hylo/CONTRIBUTING.md

 - the expected result;
 - the actual result;
 - the version of your operating system; and
-- the commit hash of the code you are using.
+- the commit hash and public repository of the code you are using.

 We greatly appreciate it if you can isolate the problem and provide a minimal reproducer.